omartrese/omartrese/README.md

 ###

-<p align="left">✨ First Hello World with 15<br>🎯 Goals: becoming a complete developer and changing the world of tech.<br>🎲 Fun fact: I love sport as much as I love coding</p>
+<p align="left">✨ First Hello World at 15<br>🎯 Goals: becoming a complete developer and changing the world of tech.<br>🎲 Fun fact: I love sport as much as I love coding</p>

 ###